IIIF/api/source/presentation/4.0/model.md

 > `"type": "PointLight"`

-Point Lights emit from a single point within the Scene in all directions.
+Point Lights emit in all directions from a single point within the Scene.

 ```json
 {